 Many of our facilities are available to hire.
 Further information is available on the Abingdon Sports and Leisure website.

 The Amey Theatre sits at the heart of the School’s Arts Centre and comprises a 446 seat auditorium with fully raked seating and balcony.
-The stage is large and includes a wedge shaped apron thrusting out to within feet of the audience.
+The stage is large and includes a wedge shaped apron which comes to within feet of the audience.
 Alternatively the orchestra pit beneath the apron stage can be revealed when needed.
 The area is versatile and can be adapted to a wide range of uses.
 The theatre is equipped with modern stage lighting and sound facilities.

 Supporting the main auditorium is a range of spaces including conservatory style foyer, box office and the usual audience facilities.